OneKey-Network/addressability-framework/dsp-api.md

-There is one transmission between two Contracting Parties for one ad and one OpenRTB bid request can contain multiple ads - named "impression" in OpenRTB specification.
+There is one transmission between two Contracting Parties for one ad and one OpenRTB bid request can contain multiple ads - named "impression" in OpenRTB specifications.
 Therefore, a bid request can have multiple Transmission Requests.
 Those Transmissions are added in the "ext" object of each "imp" (for impression) object of the Bid Request.
 This new object dedicated to the Transmission is named "prebid_sso_transmission".

 #### Example of a Transmission Request in an OpenRTB Bid Request